dmc87/SRX/README.md

 7. SNMP read-only accessible to the 192.168.0.0/24 range.
 8. LLDP and RSTP enabled.
 9. A basic IDS.
+10. Zone based firewall.
-10. An RPM probe which checks for internet connectivity.
+11. An RPM probe which checks for internet connectivity.

 You will need to change some details on this, but otherwise this is a solid baseline configuration.